jerdog/auth0-blog/_posts/2018-09-14-what-facebook-disinformation-scandal-means-for-your-company.markdown

 How can your team do better?

-## Avoid Your Own Disinformation Scandal with Strong Identity-Management Tools
+## Avoid Your Own Disinformation Scandal with Strong Identity Management Tools

 Even if you’re not as large as Facebook, there are key steps you can take as your company scales to be sure you are keeping track of who your users are (customers, employees, and third parties) and what behaviors they display in order to root out fake accounts and nefarious activities.